RClukey/LeetCode/README.md

 - 69-Sqrt(x).cpp contains my solution to [Problem Set 69](https://leetcode.com/problems/sqrtx/).
 It beats 100% of other solutions in speed and 99.18% in memory.
 - 70-Climbing-Stairs.cpp contains my solution to [Problem Set 70](https://leetcode.com/problems/climbing-stairs/).
 It beats 100% of other solutions in speed and 99.99% in memory.
 - 88-Merge-Sorted-Array.cpp contains my solution to [Problem Set 88](https://leetcode.com/problems/merge-sorted-array/).
 It beats 100% of other solutions in speed and 70.09% in memory.
+- 94-Binary-Tree-Inorder-Traversal.cpp contains my solution to [Problem Set 94](https://leetcode.com/problems/binary-tree-inorder-traversal/).
+It beats 100% of other solutions in speed and 64.75% in memory.
 - 110-Balanced-Binary-Tree.cpp contains my solution to [Problem Set 110](https://leetcode.com/problems/balanced-binary-tree/).
 It beats 100% of other solutions in speed and 83.52% in memory.
 - 111-Minimum-Depth-of-Binary-Tree.cpp contains my solution to [Problem Set 111](https://leetcode.com/problems/minimum-depth-of-binary-tree/).
 It beats 100% of other solutions in speed and 73.12% in memory.
 - 112-Path-Sum.cpp contains my solution to [Problem Set 112](https://leetcode.com/problems/path-sum/).
 It beats 100% of other solutions in speed and 33.75% in memory.